 Introduction to JPQL

-In order to perform several database operations especially on persistent entities, an object-oriented query language known as JPQL (Java Persistence Query Language) is used in JPA specification.
-As a substitute for a database table, JPQL operates the Structured Query Language queries by using the entity object model.
+An object-oriented query language, JPQL (Java Persistence Query Language), is used in JPA specification to perform several database operations, especially on persistent entities.
+JPQL operates the Structured Query Language queries using the entity object model as a substitute for a database table.
 The main aim of JPA is to convert Java Persistence Query Language into Structured Query Language.
 Thus, it offers developers an easy platform to manage SQL tasks.
-Even though this is established based on SQL syntax, the database won’t be affected directly.
+Even though SQL syntax serves as the foundation, this won’t directly affect the database.

 Why do we need JPQL?

-JPQL is used by developers for its wide features and advantages.
-It helps in creating queries against entities that are stored in a relational database.
-Moreover, a JPQL query can get and return objects more than field values from tables.
-This is one of the main reasons where JPQL is considered as object-oriented friendly as well as easier to use.
+Developers use JPQL for its wide features and advantages.
+It helps create queries against entities stored in a relational database.
+Moreover, a JPQL query can get and return objects more than table field values.
+This is one of the main reasons why JPQL is considered object-oriented friendly and easier to use.

 How JPQL works?

-The key difference between JPQL and SQL is that former works with classes and objects of Java whereas the latter works with relational database fields, records, and tables.
+The key difference between JPQL and SQL is that the former works with classes and objects of Java, whereas the latter works with relational database fields, records, and tables.

 - SELECT: Retrieve data or information.